martinskou/teleport/README.md

 With Teleport you can easily send and retrieve folders.

 When you upload a folder, its automatically zipped and uploaded to a teleport server.
-After upload, you receive a download code.
-With this download code, you can download the folder from another machine.
-After download the folder is automatically unzipped and placed where you want it.
+The upload is either named after the folder or supplying a name to the upload command.
+With this name, you can download the folder from another machine.
+After download the folder is automatically unzipped and placed where you want it (download argument).

 Teleport needs a server running somewhere.
 The server supports upload and download and a timeout after which any uploaded files are deleted.

+Teleport uses regular HTTP to upload and download files.

 @@@@@@@  @@@@@@@@  @@@       @@@@@@@@  @@@@@@@    @@@@@@   @@@@@@@   @@@@@@@
 @@@@@@@  @@@@@@@@  @@@       @@@@@@@@  @@@@@@@@  @@@@@@@@  @@@@@@@@  @@@@@@@